BACKGROUND IMAGE: stock.adobe.com

 UCaaS and CPaaS provide similar capabilities.
 However, they diverge on how they provide service.
 UCaaS is reminiscent of a traditional on-premises platform, where all functions and applications reside inside the platform.

-CPaaS takes more of a build-your-own model, with open APIs that allow enterprises to customize and embed communications within existing business applications.
+CPaaS takes more of a build-your-own model, with open APIs that enable enterprises to customize and embed communications within existing business applications.

 What services are available with CPaaS and UCaaS?